 The Centre for International and Defence Policy (CIDP) at Queen's University was established in 1975 with a mandate to conduct research in matters of national and international security and other aspects of international relations.
 It supports teaching in the field of security and defence and, through its publications and activities of its members, contributes to public debate on Canadian foreign and defence policy, and on issues of international peace and security.

 CIDP and its associated Centres of Excellence across Canada provide a set of links between academe, government and the public.
 Through research, publications, teaching, conferences and consultation they help form a distinctive Canadian view of the world, and of Canada's role, and they facilitate the national conversation about how best to pursue our interests and values.
-CIDP is a participant in the university-based granting programs of the Department of National Defence, under the Security and Defence Form (SDF).

 The Strategic Studies Institute is the U.S. Army's institute for geostrategic and national security research and analysis.
 The Strategic Studies Institute conducts strategic research and analysis to support the U.S. Army War College curricula, provides direct analysis for Army and Department of Defense leadership, and serves as a bridge to the wider strategic community.